pagkly/Zed/Investopedia3/Noncurrent Liabilities Definition.md

 -   Noncurrent liabilities, also known as long-term liabilities, are obligations listed on the balance sheet not due for more than a year.
 -   Various ratios using noncurrent liabilities are used to assess a company’s leverage, such as debt-to-assets and debt-to-capital.
--   Examples of noncurrent liabilities include long-term loans and lease obligations, bonds payable and deferred revenue.
+-   Examples of noncurrent liabilities include long-term loans and lease obligations, bonds payable and [[Deferred Revenue Definition|deferred revenue]].

 ## Understanding Noncurrent Liabilities